Joe’s Weather Blog: Another run of warmth is starting (TUE-12/7)

 climate prediction and decision assistance.
 Typically, the norther

-Certain “phases” during the year favor certain weather regimes in the USA.
-These have been studied previously and when rain anomalies are maximized in specific areas of the tropical Pacific…they are assigned a phase number (there are other things involved in this but this is the simplest way of looking at it).
-The phases go from 1-8
+Certain “phases” during the year favor certain weather regimes in the U.S. These have been studied previously and when rain anomalies are maximized in specific areas of the tropical Pacific, they are assigned a phase number (there are other things involved in this but this is the simplest way of looking at it).
+The phases go from 1-8.

-We do know in studying these phases that there is higher correlation in the winter when the MJO goes into phases 7-8-1 that there is a higher likelihood of colder weather in parts of the USA…add in the favorable other indices that we look at and IF things are working in concert…then a longer range forecast can be more agreed upon.
+We do know in studying these phases that there is higher correlation in the winter when the MJO goes into phases 7-8-1 that there is a higher likelihood of colder weather in parts of the U.S. Add in the favorable other indices that we look at and if things are working in concert, then a longer-range forecast can be more agreed upon.

-Again we’re in phase 6.
-Most models favor a phase 7 towards the 3rd week of December…again with the thoughts of the other indices that I referred too (AO/NAO) acting in concert…one can then forecast at least a colder outlook.
+Again, we’re in phase 6.
+Most models favor a phase 7 towards the third week of December.
+With the thoughts of the other indices that I referred too (AO/NAO) acting in concert, one can then forecast at least a colder outlook.

-Here is a look at how the various phases influence the US temperatures.
-This is a 3 month composite for November>January
+Here is a look at how the various phases influence the U.S. temperatures.
+This is a three-month composite for November through January.

-Will that be the time for snow…well it depends…it very well could be.
-It just depends on the set-ups that present themselves.
+Will that be the time for snow?
+Well it depends.
+It very well could be.
+It just depends on the setups that present themselves.
 I have a hard time imagining that there won’t be some sort of significant storm towards Christmas week.
-IF we’re going from so much warmth to a much colder regime…that has to bring a storm to the Plains.
-Where that storm goes though…and what that means for us (severe weather…snow?) won’t show up in the data for another 7-10 days or so.
-Again though you can see how this can progress to a stormier regime in the Plains for Christmas week.
+If we’re going from so much warmth to a much colder regime, that has to bring a storm to the Plains.
+Where that storm goes though, and what that means for us (severe weather…snow?) won’t show up in the data for another 7-10 days or so.
+Again you can see how this can progress to a stormier regime in the Plains for Christmas week.

-Remember there are strong correlations to not getting December snow and a corresponding lack of winter snow in KC.
+Remember there are strong correlations to not getting December snow and a corresponding lack of winter snow in Kansas City.

 That is a lot of travel through the weeds.
 Hope it made somewhat sense to you…